Vaxzevria COVID-19 Vaccine AstraZeneca 2022

 On June 28, 2021, the University of Oxford published on the preprint server of The Lancet a study that demonstrated that antibody levels remain elevated from baseline for at least one year following a single dose.
 In addition, a sub-analysis from the Oxford-led COV001 and COV002 trials with Vaxzevria found strong immune responses following either a prolonged second dose interval of up to 45 weeks or following a third boosting dose.

-Three versions of the Oxford-AstraZeneca vaccine are produced including Vaxzeria, the AstraZeneca-SKBio (Republic of Korea) and the Serum Institute of India (CoviShield) have been Listed for emergency use by WHO.
+Three versions of the Oxford-AstraZeneca vaccine are produced, including Vaxzeria, AstraZeneca-SKBio (Republic of Korea), and the Serum Institute of India (CoviShield) have been Listed for emergency use by WHO.
 The Australian government published on November 19, 2021, patient fact sheets in various languages about what to expect after being given the Vaxzevria (AstraZeneca) COVID-19 vaccine.
-It is authorized in Australia, Canada, Europe, the U.K., and by over 100 countries and is Listed by the WHO.
+It is authorized in Australia, Canada, Europe, the U.K., and over 100 countries and is Listed by the WHO.
 About two billion doses were distributed in 2021.

-Vaxzevria COVID-19 Vaccine AstraZeneca Effectiveness Against Virus Variants (Omicron B.1.1.529)
+Vaxzevria COVID-19 Vaccine AstraZeneca Effectiveness Against Virus Variants (Omicron, Subvariants)

-As of January 24, 2022, the U.S. NIH's OpenData Portal is evaluating Vaxzevria effectiveness against the Omicron virus variant.
-Also, AstraZeneca announced a preliminary analysis of ongoing safety and immunogenicity trial (D7220C00001) showed that Vaxzevria (ChAdOx1-S [Recombinant]), when given as a third dose booster, increased the immune response to Beta, Delta, Alpha, and Gamma SARS-CoV-2 variants, while a separate analysis of samples from the trial showed an increased antibody response to the Omicron variant.
+As of May 5, 2022, the U.S. NIH's OpenData Portal evaluates Vaxzevria's effectiveness against the Omicron virus variant.
+Also, AstraZeneca announced a preliminary analysis of the ongoing safety and immunogenicity trial (D7220C00001) showed that Vaxzevria (ChAdOx1-S [Recombinant]), when given as a third dose booster, increased the immune response to Beta, Delta, Alpha, and Gamma SARS-CoV-2 variants, while a separate analysis of samples from the trial showed an increased antibody response to the Omicron variant.

 Vaxzevria COVID-19 Vaccine AstraZeneca Side Effects